-The final piece to this important puzzle is engaging countries.
-Toward that goal, Rubenstein created “Mother Earth,” a five-meter high profile sculpture, which now acts as the Symbol of Sustainability, given to countries participating in the COP21 Paris Climate Conference, 2015.
-This sculpture, to be placed in major cities around the world, acts to recognize counties who have submitted their environment-saving actions and timelines to the UNFCCC, and incentivize other countries to join this world partnership.
+The final piece to this important puzzle is engaging countries and cities directly.
+Toward that goal, Barton Rubenstein designed and created “Mother Earth,” a five-meter high profile sculpture, which now acts as the Symbol of Sustainability, given to countries participating in the Paris Climate Conference of 2015.
+This sculpture, to be placed in major cities around the world (see Sculpture Locations), acts to recognize countries who have submitted their environment-saving actions and timelines to the UNFCCC, and incentivize other countries to join this world partnership.

-The co-founding MEP team: Sabrina Rubenstein CMO, Shereen Rubenstein, Benjamin Rubenstein, Ari Rubenstein School Liaison, and Barton Rubenstein
+The co-founding MEP team in 2016: Sabrina Rubenstein CMO, Shereen Rubenstein, Benjamin Rubenstein, Ari Rubenstein School Liaison and FFF Climate Strike Organizer, and Barton Rubenstein

 MEP co-founder Barton Rubenstein discusses his career as a scientist and artist, and the creation of the Mother Earth Project.